 Dragon’s Den has proven that there is money to be made in anything- as long as your idea is well thought out.
 Chocbox is another one of the most successful Dragon’s Den’s contestants.
 The company, created by Peter Moule, is not as exciting as it sounds.
 It’s an aplastic cable device that is designed to help you store electrical wires safely.
 Moule pitched his business plan to the Dragons in 2007 and that culminated with two dragons offering their investments.
 Duncan Bannantyne and James Caan invested a cumulative £150,000 in exchange for a 36% equity.
 What’s even more impressive is that just three months after that initial pitch, the company made its first million.
 Since then it has made over 25 million in global sales and is available worldwide-quite a success story.

 Another one of the most successful Dragon’s Den contestants was Denise Hutton-Gosney.
 She pitched her idea for kids theatre schools to the dragons and received a lot of interest back in 2007.
 In the end, she managed to secure an investment of £50,000 from the dragon, Duncan Bannatyne.
 The company was launched across the UK and abroad.
 A few years later she was able to buy her investment back.
 The company has now made profits into the hundreds of thousands.

 That’s a wrap up for our list of the most successful Dragon’s Den contestants.
+Likewise, if you are interested in knowing who the richest dragons are, you can find out here.
 Fancy starting your own business?
 Well, check out our list of 40 start-up ideas for university students.
 We’ll see you pitching your ideas on the new series of Dragons Den.